Five years ago, I wanted to get fit.

 At this stage, you will need a carrot or a stick.
 It means you can maintain discipline either using a reward (carrot) or a punishment (stick).
 If someone or a group can keep you accountable, it will help you to keep pushing even when you hate the process.

 But you can’t rely on these systems forever.
-You have to fall in love with the behaviors to make it part of your life.
+You have to fall in love with the behaviors to make them part of your life.
 When you do things out of love, you will enjoy your life and improve at the same time.

 So, here’s how you can become intrinsically motivated for anything you want to do in life.